bdavisdotcom/edge-test/Reviewer-README.md

 ## Please email or call me if you have trouble getting this working.

+##
+- there are 3 parts/ docker containers
+  - web the nginx web server (with proxy pass-thru to the back end API)
+  - server the nodejs API
+  - db the postgres database
 ## How to get this running on your machine
 - Note: I used Windows to develop and test this
 - Since this uses port 80 for the front end, make sure you are not already using port 80 for something else